thosgood/this-weeks-finds/markdown/101-151/week116.md

 More surprisingly, this is an equivalence of categories!
 I leave you to show this - if you give up, look at May's book cited in section C. of ["Week 115"](#week115).
-What this means is that simplicial abelian groups are just another way of thinking about chain complexes\... or vice versa.
+What this means is that simplicial abelian groups are just another way of thinking about chain complexes... or vice versa.
 Thus, if I were being ultra-sophisticated, I could have skipped the chain complexes and talked only about simplicial abelian groups!
 This would have saved time, but more people know about chain